charudatta10/Inverse_of_Matrix_Verilog/README.md

-# Inverse_of_Matrix_Verilog
+# Matrix_Inverse
-This is a Verilog code to find the Inverse of a 5X5 Matrix.
+It consist of a program in verilog that calculates inverse of a matrix.